umbraco/UmbracoDocs/Tutorials/Add-Google-Authentication/index.md

     }
     ```

 4. Build and run the website.
-The first time you will have to link the provider to an account from the back office.
+The first time you will have to link the provider to your account from the Backoffice.

-5. Log in to the backoffice.
+5. Log in to the Backoffice.
 Click on your user profile in the top-right corner and select **Link your Google account**:
     ![Link to Google Account from Backoffice](images/Link_Google_Account_Backoffice.png)

 6. In the **Choose an account** window, select the account you wish to link with the google console project.
     ![Choose Google Sign-in account](images/Link_Google-sign-in.png)

-7. For future backoffice logins, you can click on the **Sign in with Google** button and you will be logged in to the backoffice with just a click!
+7. For future Backoffice logins, you can click on the **Sign in with Google** button and you will be logged in to the Backoffice with just a click!
     ![Google login screen](images/GoogleLoginScreen_v9.png)

 ## Related Links